open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 * `AuthenticationRequest-Conversations process`
 * `(anonymous) publish` (`(anonymous)` being a stable identifier for an unnamed destination)

-### Span kind

-A producer of a message should set the span kind to `PRODUCER` unless it synchronously waits for a response: then it should use `CLIENT`.
-The processor of the message should set the kind to `CONSUMER`, unless it always sends back a reply that is directed to the producer of the message
-(as opposed to e.g., a queue on which the producer happens to listen): then it should use `SERVER`.

 ### Operation names

 The following operations related to messages are defined for these semantic conventions: